MeganTM/SUMMEDup/README.md

 ### Option 1: Google Colab (recommended)

-1. Open your Google Drive open a Google Colab noteboook by clicking New > More > Google Colaboratory.
+1. Open Google drive and create a new Google Colab noteboook by clicking New > More > Google Colaboratory.
 3. Once the notebook opens, type the following lines to clone this repository in your Google Drive:

 ```